• Skip to primary navigation

 • Pepper: I prefer ground fresh pepper to season most recipes.

-• Chives (optional garnish): Green onions and scallions come from the same onion species, while chives are considered an herb and come from a different species of plant
+• Chives (optional garnish): Green onions and scallions are both from the same onion species, while chives are considered an herb and come from different plant species.

 Potato slices layered in a cassreole dish on a table.